-The wire.
-If you were installing a four wire 220 outlet chances are it’s for a stove/oven.
-Now this could be either 40 or 50 amp.
+If you were installing a four-wire 220 outlet chances are it’s for a stove/oven.
+Now, this could be either 40 or 50 amp.
 So either #6 or # 8 wire.
-These wires are lot harder to handle and thread through the walls and ceilings and generally cost a lot more then your normal 12 and 14 wires.
-So make sure you have enough to work with because making the bends and turns you’ll end up using more to make those turns.
-You wont be able to bend it into a 90 degree like you would the thinner wires so the result is using more of it to go the same distance.
+These wires are a lot harder to handle and thread through the walls and ceilings and generally cost a lot more than your normal 12 and 14 wires.
+So make sure you have enough to work with because making the bends and turns you because making more to make those turns.
+You won’t be able to bend it into a 90 degree like you would the thinner wires so the result is using more of it to go the same distance.
 I can’t tell you how many times I ran only inches short.

-The Breaker.
-You will be using a two pole 40 or 50 amp breaker.
+You will be using a two-pole 40 or 50 amp breaker.
 Just to be clear.
 I don’t mean two separate breakers next to each other but one complete breaker where the trip lever on it is one.
-So more less it looks like two breakers glued to each other.
-So each side of the breaker is actually getting power from the two very separate buss bars.
+So less it looks like two breakers glued to each other.
+So each side of the breaker is actually getting power from the two very separate bus bars.
 Each one of those is 110 volts.
 Resulting in simple math 110 + 110 = 220 volts.

-The Neutral Wire.
 Sure you can run a 220 line without the neutral, but not for this type of setup.
-Many new appliances require the neutral wire.
+Many new appliances require a neutral wire.
 Most believe the neutral is the ground.
 However not true at all.
-The neutral would be used as a return path for the 110 volts needed by things like the clock in your stove, timmers and of course the computers/controllers in most newer appliances sold today.
-So in short your new stove uses 110 and 220 volts.
+The neutral would be used as a return path for the 110 volts needed by things like the clock in your stove, timers, and, of course, the computers/controllers in most newer appliances sold today.
+So, in short, your new stove uses 110 and 220 volts.
 110 for the smaller stuff and 220 for the cooking elements.
-Or dryer what ever it is that you may be hooking up.
+Or dryer whatever it is that you may be hooking up.

 See the video on how to wire 220 using 4 wire VIDEO